monikma/monikma.github.io/_posts/2016-06-02-difference-between-default-and-protected-in-Java.md

 ```

 Be aware that "visible to subclasses" does not mean that every object has access to `protected` fields and methods of every concrete object that is of its supertype.
 It has access only to its own inherited fields and methods.
-May be obvious, but after hours of reading OCA study guide that was no longer that clear..
+May be obvious, but after hours of reading OCA study guide and doing mock exams that's what was no longer clear to me..

+You can also ignore the whole thing with granting package access and just say, that _for any class the following holds_:

+> inside every other class in the same package everything that is not marked as `private` is seen from inside the first class as if it was marked `public`.

+I just made the above up and I think it does make sense.. at least now :)